ixaxaar/monoid.space/Types/equality.lagda.md

   same : a ∼ a
 ```

-Reflexivity is defined with the definition of `∼` by the special keyword in Agda, called `refl`, the others being:
+Reflexivity is defined with the definition of `∼` by the keyword `refl`, the others being:

 #### Symmetry